Vittadinia pustulata N.T.Burb. APNI*

 Distribution and occurrence: Grows on sandy red loam soils, in grassland or disturbed sites, north from Ingleburn.

-NSW subdivisions: CC, NWS, CWS, NWP, SWP, NFWP
+NSW subdivisions: NC, CC, NWS, CWS, NWP, SWP, NFWP

 Other Australian states: Qld W.A.
 S.A.
 N.T.